KarsonB43/Sn0wN0tes/README.md

 - save plain text files
 - open saved files
 - delete unwanted files
-- bold and italic font styles (stylized text cannot yet be saved)
+- bold and italic font styles (stylized text cannot be saved since the text editor saves as plain text)

 _Sn0wNotes is actively being developed.
 New features will be released soon._